Nicole Garnett

 Bio

-Garnett received her B.A. with distinction in Political Science from Stanford University and her J.D. from Yale Law School.
-Following law school, she served as a law clerk for the Honorable Morris S. Arnold of the United States Court of Appeals for the Eighth Circuit and for Associate Justice Clarence Thomas of the United States Supreme Court.
-Before joining the law school in 1999, she worked for two years as a staff attorney at the Institute for Justice, a non-profit public-interest law firm in Washington, D.C.
+Garnett received her B.A. with distinction in political science from Stanford University and her J.D. from Yale Law School.
+After law school, she clerked for the Honorable Morris S. Arnold of the United States Court of Appeals for the Eighth Circuit and for Associate Justice Clarence Thomas of the Supreme Court of the United States.
+Before joining the law school faculty in 1999, she worked for two years as a staff attorney at the Institute for Justice, a non-profit public-interest law firm in Washington, D.C., where she helped to defend the right of faith-based schools to participate in parental choice programs.

 Office